 In view of Theorem~\ref{prop:VT}, we can describe informally the associated optimal strategy as follows.
-If the initial condition $x$ of (\ref{X}) belongs to $\bigl] -\beta, \beta \bigr[$, then the controller should wait until the uncontrolled state process hits $\{ -\beta, \beta \}$, at which time, the controller should apply an impulse to instantaneously reposition the state process at $-\alpha$ or $\alpha$, whichever point is closest.
-As soon as the state process takes values in $\bigl] -\infty, -\alpha \bigr]$ (resp., $[\alpha, \infty[$), the controller should exert minimal effort to reflect the state process in $-\alpha$ in the negative direction (resp., in $\alpha$ in the positive direction).
+If the initial condition $x$ of (\ref{X}) belongs to $ ] {-}\beta, \beta [$, then the controller should wait until the uncontrolled state process hits $\{ -\beta, \beta \}$, at which time, the controller should apply an impulse to instantaneously reposition the state process at $-\alpha$ or $\alpha$, whichever point is closest.
+As soon as the state process takes values in $ ] {-}\infty, -\alpha ]$ (resp., $[\alpha, \infty[$), the controller should exert minimal effort to reflect the state process in $-\alpha$ in the negative direction (resp., in $\alpha$ in the positive direction).

 On the other hand, the stopper should terminate the game as soon as the state process takes values in ${\mathcal S} = [-\alpha, \alpha]$.